 Carnival Corporation Update on Operations

-For Carnival Corporation and our nine world-leading cruise line brands, our highest responsibility and top priorities are compliance, environmental protection and the health, safety and well-being of our guests, crew and the communities we visit.
+For Carnival Corporation and our nine world-leading cruise line brands, our highest responsibility and top priorities are compliance, environmental protection, the communities we visit and the health, safety and well-being of our guests, crew and shoreside employees.
 Below is an update on cruise operations.

 An Industrywide Approach

-The Cruise Line Industry Association (CLIA) – with input from Carnival Corporation and our cruise line brands and fellow members – announced on Sept.
-21 the adoption of a strong set of health protocols that represent core elements for returning to service in the Americas.
+The Cruise Lines International Association (CLIA) – with input from Carnival Corporation and our cruise line brands and fellow CLIA members – announced on Sept.
+21, 2020, the adoption of a strong set of health protocols that represent core elements for returning to service in the Americas.

-These core elements are applicable to CLIA member ocean-going cruise ships subject to the U.S. Centers for Disease Control and Prevention’s (CDC) No Sail Order in the U.S. – and will be continuously evaluated and adjusted against the current state of the COVID-19 pandemic, as well as the availability of new prevention, therapeutics and mitigation measures.
+These core elements are applicable to CLIA member ocean-going cruise ships worldwide, while cruise ships operating in or planning to operate in U.S. waters are subject to the U.S. Centers for Disease Control and Prevention’s (CDC) Framework for Conditional Sailing Order.
+These protocols will be continuously evaluated and adjusted against the current state of the COVID-19 pandemic, as well as the availability of new prevention, therapeutics and mitigation measures.